logicchains/LPATHBench/writeup.md

 *C Sharp*
 I learned something useful: iterators are not cost-free.
 Someone changed the iterator in the inner loop to a for loop, and the performance jumped by 30%!

+And wow, the use of unsafe and stuff like `[System.Runtime.CompilerServices.MethodImpl(System.Runtime.CompilerServices.MethodImplOptions.AggressiveInlining)]` really sped it up.
+Faster than Java on ARM and almost faster than Go and OCaml on x86!

 *Racket*

 The Racket implementation was the first Lisp implementation I wrote, as the use of Typed Racket made it easier to write, with the type checker catching most of the many errors I made before runtime.
 I only found one instance of the type system slowing me down: trying to convert a string to an integer.
 The code I wound up with was: